Skip to main content

 Write up your own hypothetical situation that you will exchange with a classmate.
 The situation should be realistic, and the end product is required to contain some sort of writing.
 Make sure the situation answers what, where, when, why, and how questions.
 Here are some examples to help you brainstorm your own scenario:

-This page titled 4.7: Workplace Exercises is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.7: Workplace Exercises is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.